mbannert/morebeachvolley/src/content/features/en/feature-3.md

 ---
-title: "Sprachrohr"
+title: "Your mouthpiece"
-teaser:  "Ideen und Expertisen gemeinsam einbringen. "
+teaser: "Contributing ideas and expertise together.
+We stand up for you!"
 icon: "speaker"
 ---